 What is a service animal?

-The Americans with Disabilities Act (ADA) defines service animals as dogs or miniature horses trained to do specific work or tasks to meet a disabled person's needs.
+Service animals are dogs or miniature horses trained to do specific work to help disabled people.
 Pets and comfort or companion animals that provide emotional support are not service animals.

-- Alert a person with diabetes when their blood glucose level is too high or too low.
+- Alert a person with diabetes when their blood glucose level is too high or low.

 - Remind a person with depression to take their medication.